g-w1/blog/_drafts/2021-3-08-elf-linux.md

 [Defer](https://ziglearn.org/chapter-1/#defer) in zig is useful for freeing resources.
 A defer will execute at the end of the current block.

+I wrote this post because I wanted to de-magicify how executables work.
+They are not some magic incarnation that only fancy compilers can output.
+In a few hundred lines of code, you can write a "linker" that can output an executable.
+With a few more, a "compiler" can be written.

+All the code in this post can be found [here](https://github.com/g-w1/zelf/commit/7a2030984fc808d46a63937aef42de1c41f82672).

-We are now ready write a brainfuck backend!
+We are now ready write a brainfuck code generation backend for our linker!
+(In the next post!)